HNLMS O 15: Second World War

 During the Battle of the Netherlands in 1940 O 15 was in the Curaçao harbor for maintenance.
 In early July, after consultations between the Royal Netherlands Navy and the Royal Navy led to the conclusion that there was no need for Dutch submarines in the Caribbean, O 15 was ordered to go to England via Kingston, Bermuda and Halifax.
-In Hamilton, Bermuda, repairs were made to the diesel engines which were due for an overhaul at Halifax.
+In Halifax repairs were made to the diesel engines which were due for an overhaul at Halifax Navy Yard.
 Since parts and workers were not available at Halifax, O 15 sailed to Philadelphia.
 It helped in testing the CSC (Canadian Sea Control) type radar and only crossed the Atlantic for Dundee, Scotland on 15 September 1942.
-It patrolled the Norwegian coast and accompanied convoys to Archangelsk and was used on occasion for anti-submarine warfare and ASDIC testing.
+It patrolled the Norwegian coast and accompanied convoys to Arkhangelsk and was used on occasion for anti-submarine warfare and ASDIC testing.
 For maintenance, O 15 received parts from O 14, which was decommissioned in 1943.